Achele/beginners-guide-to-using-Glasp/main.md

 # Key points to note about Glasp

 - Glasp, which is an AI-powered highlighting tool, can provide you with an AI-generated summary of not just your own highlights and comments, but also those of the people you follow.
-- Glasp has a feature called `"ask digital me"` that allows you to ask questions on any topic and get answers as well as helpful resources.
+- Glasp has a feature called `ask digital me` that allows you to ask questions on any topic and get answers as well as helpful resources.
+- The founders get to provide an answer to the question.
+You get to choose from either one of [Kie](https://glasp.co/#/kei) [Kazuki](https://glasp.co/#/kazuki)
 - Glasp do not invade a user's privacy.
 The Glasp extension is disabled on some domains to avoid mistakenly highlighting sensitive pages.
 It is secure and all highlighted text is stored locally on the user's browser.
+- Glasp is currently only available as a browser extension for desktop and laptop computers therefore, it's full feature is not available on mobile devices for now.
+However, you can access your profile, feed and export highlights and notes when using mobile.
+- The "talk to founders" function on Glasp allows you to arrange a 15-minute call with any of the founders because Glasp values your opinion and feedback as a user.

 # Resources